Last Updated on May 6, 2021 by Maggie Sutton

 Help Disabled Veterans

-Contact your local Disabled American Veterans to find out how you can volunteer to help veterans in your area.
+Contact your local Disabled American Veterans chapter to find out how you can volunteer to help veterans in your area.
 VA hospitals, clinics, and nursing homes are always looking for volunteers to help drive veterans to their doctors’ appointments, or just to provide companionship for them.
 You can help them participate in recreational activities, or just spend the day listening to their stories.
 Giving just one hour a week can make such an incredible difference in the lives of our veterans.

 Send a Care Package